CyCoreSystems/docker-meteor/README.md

 ## Meteor 1.8+

-**DEPRECATION NOTICE**
+We are working on a more modern system for this package which will integrate the benefits of the multi-stage builder.
+In the mean time, however, I invite you to take a look at our new Dockerfile generator.

-For more modern Meteor versions, it is recommended that you use a newer mechanism.
 We have developed a multi-stage Dockerfile which provides:

   - much faster container startup
   - more reliable builds